Simplon-hdf/concepteur-developpeur.com/1-basics/01-git/02-versioning/en/article.md

 Not using a versioning tool is like working with a single version of an application.
 Using a versioning tool is like creating multiple versions of your application's code.

+## How does it work with Git?

+Versioning is the core aspect of Git.
+In fact, everything revolves around the concept of versioning with Git, and we'll discuss it in more detail in the [article](../../03-how-it-works) on how Git functions.

+The versions of files in a Git repository are stored in a "commit" history.
+With Git, you can save different versions of any type of file whenever you want.
+Taking the example above, once your function was functional, you could have decided to save that version of your class.
+Then, you could have retrieved your function because even if it no longer existed in the latest version of your code, there would have been a version of your class containing your function in the "commit" history of your Git repository.